 Plan your path to medical school

-The road to obtaining an MD is filled with experiences that can be challenging, surprising, and also rewarding.
+What is medical school like?
+In truth, the road to obtaining an MD is filled with experiences that can be challenging, surprising, and also rewarding.
 It’s not an easy journey.
 To succeed as a medical student, you need to work hard and remain committed.

 But if you know you’re ready for the challenge, it might be time to start gathering application materials.
 You need to complete course prerequisites, gather letters of recommendation, and more.
 Take a look at what applying entails by taking a look at our all-encompassing resource, “From Application to Enrollment: The Pre-Med Student’s Comprehensive Guide.”